Mario730/bobdauber/static/posts/thinking/index.md

   - images/thinking2.jpeg
   - images/thinking3.jpeg
   - images/thinking2b.jpg
-description: Thank you, Monsieur Rodin, for the inspiration
+description: Thank you, Monsieur Rodin, for the inspiration.
+The red inclusions and white striations found in this marble are intoxicating.
-price: 0
+price: 1800
 ---